World Health Organization report on dementia 2012

 The report challenges world governments to replicate some of the solutions and approaches already adopted by countries to tackle the skyrocketing numbers of dementia affecting 35.6 million people worldwide.

 To date, eight countries have created national Alzheimer’s plans: Australia, Denmark, France, Korea, the Netherlands, Norway, the United Kingdom (within the UK, England, Scotland, Wales and Northern Ireland each have plans) and, most recently, the United States.
 In India and other countries, plans developed by “civil society” may shortly become government-endorsed.

 Why not Canada?

 The Alzheimer Society is urging Canada to get on the world map and develop its own plan.
 In 2010, we sounded the alarm with our own seminal report, Rising Tide: The Impact of Dementia on Canadian Society.
-That report highlighted the rapidly increasing prevalence of dementia that will affect 1.1 million Canadians in less than 25 years, and the rising economic costs that are expected to increase tenfold to $153 billion a year.

 We need your help!